SergeVL/oort.python/README.txt

 Oort
 ========================================================================

-Oort is a a Python_-based toolkit for accessing RDF_ graphs as regular objects.
+Oort is a a Python_-based toolkit for accessing RDF_ graphs as plain objects.

 It uses RDFLib_ for the heavy lifting.